The Derived Unipotent Block of $p$-Adic $\mathrm{GL}_2$ as Perfect Complexes over a dg Schur Algebra: Introduction

 By \cite{bernstein1984centre}, the category of smooth complex representations of $\padicgp$ is known to decompose into blocks, which are parameterised by inertial supercuspidal support.
 Furthermore, in almost all cases the structure of these blocks is known via the theory of types(\cite{adler2024structure, adler2024reduction}).
 Write $\uniblock$ for the unipotent block, that is, the block containing the trivial representation.
 For $\padicgp=\glnp$, it was shown, first in \cite{bushnell1999types} and expanded on in \cite{dat2017functoriality}, that each block of $\padicgp$ is equivalent to some $\block_1(H)$, where $H$ is a finite product of general linear groups over finite extensions of $\padicfield$.
 Furthermore, $\uniblock$ is equivalent to the category of modules over the Iwahori-Hecke algebra $\hecglnco$, which has an explicit description in terms of generators and relations, and whose modules are well-understood.

-One can ask how the representations behave under $l$-modular reduction, that is, whether this structure passes to the category of smooth $R$-representations for $R$ an algebraically closed field of characteristic $l$, which we take to be different from $p$.
+A natural question to ask is how much of this structure passes to the category of smooth $R$-representations for $R$ an algebraically closed field of characteristic $l$, which we take to be different from $p$.
 In the case of $l$ banal, that is, not dividing the order of the reductive quotient of any parahoric subgroup, all the same results hold.
 However, in non-banal characteristic much less is known.

 It is shown in \cite{vigneras1998induced} that, for $\padicgp=\gln(\padicfield)$, there is the same decomposition into blocks (this is however known to fail for other choices of $\padicgp$ - see \cite{dat2018simple}).
 Furthermore, there is the same reduction of blocks to the case of $\uniblock$ for some product of $\gln(\padicfield)$ (see \cite{dat2018equivalences}, \cite{chinello2018blocks}).
 However, the equivalence of $\uniblock$ with the category of modules over $\hecglnco$ fails.
 Despite this, some partial results are still known: